 subject, medium, movement, nationality, music genre and more.
 Add

 your own link free.

-Councils, Art Leagues, Associations, Clubs, Directories, etc. plus
+Associations, Clubs, Directories, etc. plus galleries, vendors, and

-It's in spreadsheet format showing each one's features, page loading speed, Alexa traffic
+format showing each one's features, page loading speed, Alexa traffic

 ranking, membership cost if any, etc., so you can view the various

 section on her site for both artists and musicians.